Kademi/keditor/README.md

  * @option {String} btnDuplicateComponentText Text content for duplicate button of component
  * @option {String} btnDeleteContainerText Text content for delete button of container
  * @option {String} btnDeleteComponentText Text content for delete button of component
- * @option {String} tabContainersText Text for Containers tab
- * @option {String} tabContainersTitle Title for Containers tab
- * @option {String} tabComponentsText Text for Components tab
- * @option {String} tabComponentsTitle Title for Components tab
- * @option {Boolean} tabTooltipEnabled Bootstrap Tooltip is enabled for Component and Container tab or not
- * @option {Object} extraTabs Extra tabs besides Containers and Components tabs in sidebar
- * Example: {
- *     tabName: {
- *         text: 'My Extra Tab #1',
- *         title: 'My Extra Tab #1',
- *         content: 'Here is content of My Extra Tab #1'
- *     }
- * }
  * @option {String|Function} defaultComponentType Default component type of component.
 If type of component does not exist in KEditor.components, will be used 'defaultComponentType' as type of this component.
 If is function, argument is component
- * @option {String|jQuery} sidebarContainer The place which sidebar will be appended to.
-If it's blank, will be appended to body
  * @option {String} snippetsUrl Url to snippets file
- * @option {Boolean} snippetsTooltipEnabled Bootstrap tooltip is enable for snippet or not
- * @option {String} snippetsTooltipPosition Position of Bootstrap tooltip for snippet.
-Can be 'left', 'right', 'top' and 'bottom'
  * @option {Boolean} snippetsFilterEnabled Enable filtering snippets by categories and text searching or not
  * @option {String} snippetsCategoriesSeparator The separator character between each categories
  * @option {Boolean} iframeMode KEditor is created inside an iframe or not.
 KEditor is created inside an iframe or not.
 Keditor will add all elements which have 'data-type=keditor-style' for iframe stylesheet.
 These elements can be 'link', 'style' or any tags.
 If these elements have 'href' attribute, will create link tag with href.
 If these elements do not have 'href' attribute, will create style tag with css rule is html code inside element